IconButton

 IconButton includes an optional tooltip that's baked right in, no need to wrap it in a <Tooltip />.
 To use a tooltip, pass any tooltip props such as content, position etc to the tooltip prop.
 The tooltip prop accepts any prop that the supports.

-Editable example
+Editable example<IconButton

 Sizes